Two Post-Doctoral Positions in Understanding the Molecular Basis of Inherited Hearing Loss and Developing New Therapeutics

 Benefits: Stipend follows the NIH recommended guidelines and full health benefits.

 Contact: Applications for the position should include a cover letter describing major research achievements and skills, a curriculum vitae, and career goals statement.
 Please also provide contact information of three professional references.
-Send to Dr. Zubair Ahmed firstname.lastname@example.org.
+Materials should be sent to: Zubair Ahmed, PhD email: firstname.lastname@example.org

 To apply for this job email your details to email@example.com